The Changeless Promise

 Go back up and read verse 16.
 Paul states that God made this promise to Jesus Christ as well.
 The “Seed” who God will use to bless the world is Christ — God promised it to Him.
 This is precisely how the Abrahamic Covenant applies to Christians.
 We are not God’s covenant people.
 That is Israel.
 The church is wholly separate from the nation of Israel.
 However, because the Christian is “in Christ” we are blessed because of the promise God made His Beloved Son.

-Wrapping up the verses see that the Law given some 400+ years after the covenant was ratified has no bearing whatsoever on the covenant.
+Wrapping up the verses see that the Law given some 400+ years after the Abrahamic Covenant was ratified.
+The Law was given by God as a separate (new and different) agreement.
+It has no bearing whatsoever on grace and the Abrahamic Covenant.
 It cannot add any stipulations to the agreement nor can it nullify it, nor any part of it.

 This study is one of many that absolutely changed my life, my study habits of Scripture, searching for the truths in God’s Word to let God speak for Himself.
 God’s Word will prove itself true.